-Patrick Henry Building Location: 1111 East Broad Street, Suite B036 Richmond, Virginia 23219 Tel.
-(804) 275-4534 Fax (804) 786-7872 Internet: http://vscc.virginia.gov/
+Location: Patrick Henry Building

+1111 East Broad Street, Suite B036

+Internet: http://vscc.virginia.gov/

-- The Virginia State Crime Commission (the Commission) is established in the and Duties: legislative branch of state government.
+The Virginia State Crime Commission (the Commission) is established in the legislative branch of state government.
 The purpose of the Commission shall be to study, report and make recommendations on all areas of public safety and protection.
 In so doing it shall endeavor to ascertain the causes of crime and recommend ways to reduce and prevent it, explore and recommend methods of rehabilitation of convicted criminals, study compensation of persons in law enforcement and related fields and study other related matters including apprehension, trial and punishment of criminal offenders.
 The Commission shall make such recommendations as it deems appropriate with respect to the foregoing matters, and shall coordinate the proposals and recommendations of all commissions and agencies as to legislation affecting crimes, crime control and criminal procedure.
 The Commission shall cooperate with the executive branch of state government, the Attorney General's office and the judiciary who are in turn encouraged to cooperate with the Commission.
-The Commission shall cooperate with governments and governmental agencies of other states and the United States. - Composition: The Commission shall consist of 13 members that include nine legislative members, three nonlegislative citizen members, and one state official as follows: six members of the House of Delegates to be appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; three members of the Senate to be appointed by the Senate to be appointed by the Senate Committee on Rules; three nonlegislative citizen members to be appointed by the Governor; and the Attorney General or his designee.
+The Commission shall cooperate with governments and governmental agencies of other states and the United States.

+The Commission shall consist of 13 members that include nine legislative members, three nonlegislative citizen members, and one state official as follows: six members of the House of Delegates to be appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; three members of the Senate to be appointed by the Senate Committee on Rules; three nonlegislative citizen members to be appointed by the Governor; and the Attorney General or his designee.
 Nonlegislative citizen members shall be citizens of the Commonwealth of Virginia.
-Unless otherwise approved by the chairman of the Commission, nonlegislative citizen members shall only be reimbursed for travel originating and ending within the Commonwealth of Virginia for the purpose of attending meetings. - Term: The term of each appointee shall be for two years, except that the Attorney General and legislative members shall serve terms coincident with their terms of office.
+Unless otherwise approved by the chairman of the Commission, nonlegislative citizen members shall only be reimbursed for travel originating and ending within the Commonwealth of Virginia for the purpose of attending meetings.

+The term of each appointee shall be for two years, except that the Attorney General and legislative members shall serve terms coincident with their terms of office.
 All members may be reappointed.
 Appointments to fill vacancies, other than by expiration of a term, shall be made for the unexpired terms.
-Vacancies shall be filled in the same manner as the original appointments. - Executive Director: Kristen J. Howard - Chairman: Robert B. Bell - Membership:
+Vacancies shall be filled in the same manner as the original appointments.

-Michael R. Doucette, Lynchburg term expires 6/30/16 Loreine H. Haas, Washington D.C term expires 6/30/16 Brian K. Roberts, Lawrenceville term expires 6/30/16
+Executive Director: Kristen J. Howard

+Chairman: Robert B. Bell

+Kristine Rae Hall, Charlottesville term expires 6/30/18 Arthur Townsend, Victoria term expires 6/30/18 John A Venuti, Richmond term expires 6/30/18

-Senator Janet D. Howell, Fairfax Senator Thomas K. Norment, Jr., James City Senator Bryce E. Reeves, Fredericksburg
+Senator Janet D. Howell, Fairfax

+Senator Thomas K. Norment, Jr., James City Senator Mark D. Obenshain, Harrisonburg

-Delegate Richard L. Anderson, Woodbridge Delegate Robert B. Bell, III, Charlottesville Delegate C. Todd Gilbert, Woodstock Delegate Charniele L. Herring, Alexandria Delegate G. Manoli Loupassi, Richmond Delegate Jennifer L. McClellan, Richmond
+Delegate Richard L. Anderson, Woodbridge Delegate Robert B. Bell, III, Charlottesville Delegate C. Todd Gilbert, Woodstock Delegate Charniele L. Herring, Alexandria Delegate Paul E. Krizek, Mount Vernon Delegate G. Manoli Loupassi, Richmond Delegate Jennifer L. McClellan, Richmond